 Children’s Bible Ministries (CBM) is a non-denominational, 501c3 non-profit ministry founded in 1935!
-We are a missions agency that provides the non-profit status for thirteen (and growing) different locations.
-(Click map to enlarge it)
+We are a missions agency that provides the non-profit status for twelve (and growing) different U.S. locations.
+(Click map to enlarge it.)

 The goal of CBM is to reach children and youth for Jesus Christ and then minister to and disciple them through adulthood.
 Our ministry is known as the ministry of the 3 Cs: Classes (Release Time and after-school Bible clubs), Correspondence Lessons (to disciple and help children earn camp discounts), and Camp (includes summer camp programming, as well as school-year retreats).
 Many of our areas offer two additional Cs: Conferences (making their facilities available for rent in the off-season) and Community (hosting events such as Pancake Suppers, Family Fun Days, etc).

 The purpose of CBM is teaching the Bible, evangelizing the unreached, discipling believers, including school students and adults, encouraging and equipping them for active service for Jesus Christ in their community, local church and on to the world.

 CBM is a work of faith.
 We are not funded by denominations or foundations.
 CBM’s camps/areas and their missionaries must raise financial and prayer partners through deputation, and are funded through local churches and individuals who seek to be part of the work being done.

 CBM currently has 12 areas of ministry in 9 states, and seeks to expand this work of the Lord into all 50 states and beyond.
 Each of our areas functions autonomously, with its own Board of Directors and EIN #, under CBM’s umbrella.

 CBM’s home office is run out of Tuckaleechee Retreat Center in Townsend, TN, which functions as a non-profit to support it.